Symmetry energy effects on isovector properties of neutron rich nuclei with a Thomas-Fermi approach: Introduction

 However, the experimental data for the SE still remain limited and only for low values of density ($\rho < \rho_0$) are accurately constrained.
 From the theoretical point of view there is an effort to constrain the trend of SE, even for low values of density, from finite nuclei properties and to extrapolate in a way to densities related to neutron stars equation of state (up to $\simeq 5 \rho_0$).
 In any case, the constraints of $L$ or in general the density dependence of SE, even for low values of $\rho$, are very important for astrophysical applications.
 For example the transition density and pressure between the crust and the core in a neutron star are expected to lie close to the half values of the saturation density $\rho_0$ and consequently similar to the finite nuclei interior densities \cite{Lattimer-07,Li-08,Steiner-05,Lattimer-012}.

 The structure of a heavy nucleus is a result of the interplay between the strong short range nuclear forces and long range Coulomb interaction.
 However, in order to exhibit the isovector character of nuclear forces, we have to focus mainly on heavy and additional neutron rich nuclei.
 Furthermore it is well known that the energy density formalism is able to reproduce properties of finite nuclei including mainly the bulk properties, namely the binding energy as well as the size and shape of the mass and charge distributions \cite{Erler-013,Bethe-68,Ring-80,Myers-74,Baldo-013,Niksic-011}.
-In view of the above statements, in the present work we employ a variational approach on a suitably constructed energy density functional.
+The Thomas-Fermi model, which has been applied previously with success for the study of main properties of heavy nuclei, is the main framework of the present study.
+More precisely, we employ a variational approach, based on the Thomas-Fermi approximation, by suitably constructing an energy density functional, and solving the derived Euler-Lagrange equation.
 Special attention is devoted to the contribution of the nuclear symmetry energy and the self-consistent treatment of the Coulomb interaction.
 The symmetry energy is suitably parameterized.
 Actually the present approach can be easily extended to include more complicated expressions for the symmetry energy as well as for the energy of the symmetric nuclear matter.

 The key quantity of the present study is the isospin asymmetry function $\alpha(r)=(\rho_n(r)-\rho_p(r))/\rho(r)$ (where $\rho_n$, $\rho_p$ and $\rho=\rho_n+\rho_p$ are the neutron, proton and total number densities respectively).
 The method has the advantage that the asymmetry function $\alpha(r)$ is directly related with the symmetry energy as a consequence of the variational principle.
 It is expected that the various isovector properties of nuclei (neutron skin thickness, symmetry energy coefficient e.t.c.) depend on the trend of the symmetry energy for densities close to the interior of the nucleus.
 The motivation of the present work is twofold.
 Firstly we tried to construct a self-consistent and easily applicable density functional method to study the effect of the symmetry energy on the isovector structure properties of medium and heavy neutron rich nuclei.
 Secondly, our aim is, if it is possible, to combine our theoretical estimation with the relevant experimental or empirical data in order to suggest constraints on the density dependence of the symmetry energy for densities close to those of the interior of finite nuclei.